Minimise the environmental impact of logistics operations

 You need to know and understand:

-- how to recycle and dispose of surplus materials to minimise the organisation's impact on the environment
+4. the ways to reduce, reuse or recycle waste and surplus materials in your work area to minimise the organisation’s impact on the environment

-- the ways in which your organisation's energy efficiency can be improved to minimise the environmental impact in logistics operations
+5. the ways in which your organisation’s energy efficiency and use of other resources in logistics operations can be improved to minimise the organisation’s impact on the environment

 Scope/range